juanmera01/lambda-api-template/README.md

 # lambda-api-template
-This a node template for a simple API running over AWS Lambda
+This is a node template for a simple API running over AWS Lambda.

 ## This is a template, it means that youu MUST adapt the project to your need.